NSW Boat Licence

 That's the easy part, after completing the course with us you will have met all the requirements for obtaining the licence.
 Just, take the paperwork we give you to a Roads and Maritime Service Centre, pay the licence fee and be issued with a temporary paper licence over the counter.
 You can use the temporary licence until you receive your Boat Licence Card in the mail.
 Click on the " Licence Info" tab on this page to view the current RMS licence fees.

 Will my boat licence be recognised in other states?+

 Yes, in Queensland, Western Australia, Victoria, South Australia and Tasmania.
 Currently in Northern Territory there is currently no licence requirement

-Yes, you can the College has a one day boat and PWC combined course option available.
+Yes, you can.
+Just book on the one day boat and PWC combined course option.
 On successful completion of the boat licence test you will then be given the PWC Licence test to complete.
 This consists of 15 multiple-choice questions.
 There is currently no practical requirement for obtaining a NSW PWC Licence.